-All 55 national associations can submit project proposals for HatTrick funding.
-These are evaluated by UEFA’s HatTrick Committee.
-If approved, we establish agreements, and then monitor and support the implementation of each project by working closely with each association.
+UEFA's national associations can submit project proposals for HatTrick investment funding, which are evaluated by UEFA's HatTrick Committee.
+If approved, UEFA establishes agreements, and then monitors and supports the implementation of each project by working closely with each association.

-Since its launch, the HatTrick programme has funded almost 700 projects, helping us reshape the future of European football:
+Since its launch, the HatTrick programme has funded more than 760 projects, helping to reshape the future of European football:

 - More than 1,000 pitches and 3,000 mini-pitches have been built ensuring everyone can play the beautiful game, regardless of where they live .

 - 34 national training centres have been developed to prepare players, coaches and referees, as well as 35 national stadiums.

 - More than 60% of national stadiums have been either modernised or built with the support of UEFA EURO revenue, ensuring player and spectator safety and improving accessibility for people with disabilities.

-- We have funded over 500 projects through the UEFA women's football development programme.
-More than half of these projects have created opportunities for girls and women to play football.
+- Nearly 700 projects have been funded through the UEFA women's football development programme, of which ~60% have created opportunities for girls and women to play football.

 UEFA Academy courses

-- HatTrick funds have helped expand both the variety of UEFA Academy programmes on offer to football professionals and the number of graduates – over 2,000 by July 2020, representing 120 nationalities.
+- HatTrick funds have helped increase both the variety of UEFA Academy programmes on offer to football professionals and the number of graduates – over 3,000 by July 2022, representing 150 nationalities.

-- Our Executive Master for International Players (MIP) helps ex-professionals equip themselves to build a second career in football: 61 retired players enrolled on the 2019 course.
+- The Executive Master for International Players (MIP) helps ex-professionals equip themselves to build a second career in football.

 Social and environmental projects